darksideoftheshmoo/cellID-linux/README.md

 # cellID-linux
 This is meant to aid compilation of cellID v1.4 in GNU/linux systems

+I became tired of fighting with unincluded dependencies, and so tried autotools by following [this](https://robots.thoughtbot.com/the-magic-behind-configure-make-make-install) tutorial and using other web resources.
+It was useful to understand the code, and further resources can be found in the comments within the configure.ac and Makefile.am files, explaining each line.

 ## Credits
 The cellID developers ([link to publication](http://dx.doi.org/10.1002/0471142727.mb1418s100))